yak1ex/Test-Kwalitee-Extra/README.md

 ## `:no_plan`

 If specified, do not call `Test::Builder::plan`.
 You may need to specify it, if this test is embedded into other tests.

 ## `:minperlver` <`version`\>

 `prereq_matches_use` indicator ignores core modules.
 What modules are in core, however, is different among perl versions.
 If minimum perl version is specified in META.yml or such a meta information, it is used as minimum perl version.
 Otherewise, `$]`, the version of the current perl interpreter, is used.

 If specified, this option overrides them.

 # INDICATORS

-In [Module::CPANTS::Analyse](http://search.cpan.org/perldoc?Module::CPANTS::Analyse), prereq\_matches\_use requires CPANTS DB setup by [Module::CPANTS::ProcessCPAN](http://search.cpan.org/perldoc?Module::CPANTS::ProcessCPAN).
-is\_prereq really requires information of prereq of other modules but prereq\_matches\_use only needs mappings between modules and dists.
+In [Module::CPANTS::Analyse](http://search.cpan.org/perldoc?Module::CPANTS::Analyse), `prereq_matches_use` requires CPANTS DB setup by [Module::CPANTS::ProcessCPAN](http://search.cpan.org/perldoc?Module::CPANTS::ProcessCPAN). `is_prereq` really requires information of prereq of other modules but `prereq_matches_use` only needs mappings between modules and dists.
 So, this module query the mappings to MetaCPAN by using [MetaCPAN::API::Tiny](http://search.cpan.org/perldoc?MetaCPAN::API::Tiny).

+Recently, [Module::CPANTS::Analyse](http://search.cpan.org/perldoc?Module::CPANTS::Analyse) has been changed much.
+For actual available indicators, please consult `Module::CPANTS::Kwalitee::*` documentation.
 For default configuration, indicators are treated as follows:

+- NOTES
+    - __(+)__

+        No longer available for [Module::CPANTS::Analyse](http://search.cpan.org/perldoc?Module::CPANTS::Analyse) 0.88 or 0.90+.

+    - __(++)__

+        No longer available for [Module::CPANTS::Analyse](http://search.cpan.org/perldoc?Module::CPANTS::Analyse) 0.90+.

+    - __(+++)__

+        No longer available for [Module::CPANTS::Analyse](http://search.cpan.org/perldoc?Module::CPANTS::Analyse) 0.88 or 0.90+, moved to [Module::CPANTS::SiteKwalitee](https://github.com/cpants/Module-CPANTS-SiteKwalitee).

+    - __(++++)__

+        No longer available for [Module::CPANTS::Analyse](http://search.cpan.org/perldoc?Module::CPANTS::Analyse) 0.88 or 0.90+, moved to [Module::CPANTS::SiteKwalitee](https://github.com/cpants/Module-CPANTS-SiteKwalitee) but supported by this module.
 - Available indicators in core
     - has\_readme
     - has\_manifest